Health Screenings: Vision, Hearing, and Scoliosis:

 This health exam may help detect or correct a health condition before it becomes a health problem, thus enhancing your child’s public school experience.

 For information regarding FREE CHDP health exams and Ventura County CHDP Medical Providers and Clinics, visit the Ventura County Public Health Department CHDP.

 Kindergarten Oral Health Assessment: California law (Education Code Section 49452.8) states your child must have a dental check-up by May 31 of his/her first year in public school.
 A California licensed dental professional operating within their scope of practice must perform the check-up and fill out Section 2 of the form.
 If your child had a dental check-up in the 12 months before he/she starts school, ask your dentist to fill out Section 2.
 If you are unable to get a dental check-up for your child, fill out Section 3.
 This form is required to be filled out.
 Please make sure it is completed and returned to your child's school.
 Dental Oral Health Assessment Form.
 Please return the completed form to your child's school.

 Dental decay is the most common chronic childhood disease, more common than both asthma and obesity, affecting nearly two-thirds of California’s children by the time they reach third grade.
 Dental decay is easily preventable.
 However, it is also a progressive infection that does not heal without treatment.
 Remember, your child is not healthy and ready for school if he or she has poor dental health.

-All applicable forms are to signed and returned by the athlete and the athlete's parent or guardian annually before the athlete's initiating try-out, practice, or competition.
-Return all five (5) completed forms to your student's school office or team coach.
+All applicable forms are signed and returned by the athlete and the athlete's parents or guardian annually before the athlete's initiating try-out, practice, or competition.
+Return all eight (8) completed forms to your student's school office or team coach.

 Health Care Programs for the Uninsured of Ventura County: Ace Program for Kids offers eligible uninsured children medical services at limited cost at VCMC and all County clinics.